askui/askui/docs/docs/general/02-Getting Started/annotate-image.md

 The annotation command annotates an image with our AI model producing a single report as an HTML file.
 This file can easily be shared.

-This command takes as optional input:
+This command `annotate()` can be used in two different ways by using optional arguments:

 - `imagePath`:
-  - If this argument is defined, the image at the path is loaded and annotated
+  - If this argument is defined, the image at the path is loaded and annotated.
-  - If this argument is not defined, a screenshot of your specified screen is taken and annotated
+  - If this argument is not defined, a screenshot of your specified screen is taken and annotated.
 - `outputPath`: This is the output folder path in which the HTML reports are going to be saved.
 If it's not defined then a folder called `report` will be created.
 - `customElements`: A list of custom elements.
 The AI model will use them to detect elements similar to them.